Fred Elizalde: Conductor and composer

 In 1948, he returned once more to Manila, where he again conducted the Manila Symphony Orchestra, founded the Manila Little Symphony Orchestra, and became president of the Manila Broadcasting Company.
 He did some conducting in Japan, and led the London Symphony Orchestra at the Royal Festival Hall during the Festival of Britain in 1951, but otherwise did little work outside the Philippines through until his 1974 retirement.

 He and Bob Stewart had a music show on Philippine television, The Maestro and Uncle Bob (GMA, 1978–1979).

+Personal life

-Outside of music, he was a sharpshooter who won gold medals as captain of the Philippines shooting team in the 1954 Asiad.
+Outside of music, Elizalde was a sharpshooter who won gold medals as captain of the Philippines shooting team in the 1954 Asiad.

+Death

+Elizalde died in Manila on January 16, 1976, at the age of 71.